agno-agi/agent-infra-railway/README.md

 export OPENAI_API_KEY="YOUR_API_KEY_HERE"
 ```

-To deploy the application on Railway, please also set the `OPENAI_API_KEY` in the scripts/railway_deploy.sh file.
+Alternatively, you could set the `OPENAI_API_KEY` in the scripts/railway_deploy.sh file before running the script.

 > **Note**: You can use any model provider, just update the respective agents, teams and workflows and add the required library in the `pyproject.toml` and `requirements.txt` file.